Physical activity

 Sitting 8 X

 (*) Body position hip3 can be used to distiguish between sitting and standing at the sensor location hip, by accepting a lower classification accuracy.
-It is only available by using a custom configuration file.
+It is only available by using a custom configuration file in DataAnalyzer.
+Body position hip3 is not available in the sensor firmware.

 movisensLIVE: BodyPosition can be calculated live on the sensor.